chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [o] test installing a block, then auto-installs requirements to cache if DNE in cache and if the requirement is found in local path or in market -> already covered by a roadmap mission
+- [o] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace) (does it work when doing it on just a regular block?) (say install block from market and gets requirements installs automatically?)
 - [x] investigate rmdir errors on windows when releasing -> added error catch function for windows permission issues
 - [x] allow renaming of block and/or library name? -> yes
 - [x] allow users to touch Block.lock file? (it gets auto-updated anyway when performing things like release) -> 	   leaning yes